billmei/HideTheLikes/TO-DO.md

 Last updated Feb 17, 2013

 [ ] Make hiding notifications an option for the user
-[ ] Filter the toast notifications to stop hiding non-like notifications [ ] Port the extension over to Firefox
+[ ] Hide the annoying "ping" sound of a new notification [ ] Use pure JavaScript instead of jQuery for the main.js selectors to try to increase performance [ ] Filter the toast notifications to stop hiding non-like notifications [ ] Port the extension over to Firefox
-[ ] Avoid duplicate loading of the jQuery library somehow (1st time in manifest, 2nd time in popup.html)
+[ ] Avoid duplicate loading of the jQuery library somehow (1st time in manifest, 2nd time in popup.html) [ ] Detect slow internet connection and disable the extension if that is the case

 Completed